ska-telescope/skampi/docs/src/deployment.rst

 ==========
 Deployment
 ==========

-SKAMPI deployment must be robust, repeatable, and idempotent.
-In this page, we will explain the multiple flavours of deployment for different configurations.
+SCAMPI deployment must be robust, repeatable, and idempotent.
+We have multiple flavours of deployment for different configurations.

 Flavours
 ========